Psychology is an endlessly fascinating field, and a bachelor’s degree in psychology introduces new ways of thinking about human thought and behavior.

 Online programs generally cost less than those taught on a traditional campus, but their costs can still add up – something to note when looking at programs.

 Though some students and their families may have savings that cover education costs, many need to take advantage of resources that provide loans and financial aid.
-There are several different ways to pay for an undergraduate education, such as:
+There are several different ways to pay for undergraduate education, such as:

 - Work study